 “That’s the whole reason you’re traveling in the first place,” she says.
 “It’s important not to lose sight of the things that make you a happier, richer person through experiences.”

 How credit cards can help

-If you’re reluctant to plunk down a wad of cash on something you truly need, consider a credit card with an introductory 0 percent APR or a balance transfer card.
+If you’re reluctant to plunk down a wad of cash on something you truly need, consider a introductory 0 percent APR card or a balance transfer card.
 These cards can help you spread out payments on a big balance for anywhere from 15 to 21 months.
 That can come in handy if, for instance, you need to weatherize your home, buy a new set of tires for your car or replace a large appliance.

 Cash back cards can also help you save on buying healthy foods and high quality clothing and safety gear.
 Many cards offer cash back bonuses for spending at supermarkets and department stores, and some even offer additional discounts for shopping at specific stores.
 Additionally, if you’re an entrepreneur, business credit cards can help you save on items you need to keep your operation running smoothly.